sci-microscopy/illuminate/README.md

   git submodule init
   git submodule update
 ```
+5. open illuminate.ino in Arduino software
+6. Ensure correct device is selected in the illuminate.h file by uncommenting the appropriate ``#define`` line
-5. open illuminate.ino in arduino, select micro-controller from Tools -> Board, select port from Tools -> Port
+7. elect micro-controller from Tools -> Board, select port from Tools -> Port
-6. Open Serial Monitor (Tools -> Serial Monitor), set line ending to Newline and baud rate to 115200 (default)
+8. Open Serial Monitor (Tools -> Serial Monitor), set line ending to Newline and baud rate to 115200 (default)
-7. Press upload to load code onto Teensy
+9. Press upload to load code onto Teensy
-8. Type command (ex: "bf") and press enter to send
+10. Type command (ex: "bf") and press enter to send

 ## Commands
 Command help can be accessed by typing "?" into the Arduino terminal.

 ## Interfaces
 All commands are sent over a serial (COM) port.
 This allows interfacing from any program or program language on most systems, as well as through Micro-Manager or other microscopy platforms.

-#### Interface Repositories
-- (more to come)
+There is also a controller library located [here](http://www.github.com/zfphil/illuminate_controller)

 ## Devices
 This project is designed for led arrays which are controlled by a Teensy 3.2 micro-controller.
 Additional micro-controllers should be easy to support if pins are configured correctly.